Running batch changes server-side

 I have several machines configured as executors, and they don’t have the same specs (eg. memory).
 Can I submit some batch changes specifically to a given machine?

-No, all executors are equal in the eyes of Sourcegraph.
+No, for now all executors are equal in the eyes of Sourcegraph.
 We suggest using only one type of machine.

 What happens if the execution of a step fails?